Yankees vs. Guardians Player Props Betting Odds

 Torres Stats

-- Torres has 23 hits with three doubles, a triple, four home runs, 17 walks and 10 RBI.
-He's also stolen five bases.
+- Torres has 24 hits with three doubles, a triple, four home runs and 17 walks.
+He has driven in 10 runs with five stolen bases.

 Torres Recent Games